-In 2015, The Claremont Colleges received a grant from The Henry Luce Foundation’s Luce Initiative on Asian Studies and the Environment (LIASE) to launch EnviroLab Asia.
+In 2015, The Claremont Colleges received a grant from The Luce Foundation’s Luce Initiative on Asian Studies and the Environment (LIASE) to launch EnviroLab.
 The 2015-2016 academic year focused on the theme “From Land to Sea: Nature, Culture, and Asia’s Ecosystem.”
 Co-Principal Investigators Albert Park (CMC), Char Miller (Pomona), and Kyoko Kurita (Pomona) laid the foundation to build this unique initiative.
-In 2017, The Claremont Colleges received the next round of funding from LIASE program with the award of an Implementation grant to expand EnviroLab Asia’s research and activities until 2021.
-The theme of the Implementation grant is “Environmental Infrastructures in Asia: Nature, Networks and People in the Anthropocene.”
-This next phase of EnviroLab Asia draws exhaustively from the lessons learned and challenges overcome during the incredibly successful exploration phase of the project, which created the beginnings of a dynamic, interdisciplinary, intercollege, Pacific Rim collaboration that the Colleges are eager to build out.
+In 2017, The Claremont Colleges received the next round of funding from the LIASE program to expand on EnviroLab’s research and activities until 2021.
+This came with an additional Implementation grant on the theme of “Environmental Infrastructure in Asia: Nature, Networks and People in the Anthropocene.”
+This next phase of EnviroLab draws exhaustively from the lessons learned and challenges overcome during the incredibly successful exploration phase of the project, which created the beginnings of a dynamic, interdisciplinary, intercollege, Pacific Rim collaboration that the Colleges are eager to build out.

 - 2 Research Clusters that mixed faculty and students from various disciplines across the five colleges to study environmental issues in Asia.
-Work from the Research Clusters can be seen in the digital-native publication EnviroLab Asia, which is done in collaboration with the Honnold-Mudd Libary.
+Work from the Research Clusters can be seen in the digital-native publication EnviroLab, which is done in collaboration with the Honnold-Mudd Libary.